TransitionSolver/TransitionSolver/README.md

+# Requirements and compatibility

+## Operating system

+`TransitionSolver` is written in Python, so it should be cross-platform.
+However, the example scripts will only work in Windows, specifically a version with Windows Subsystem for Linux.
+I believe all that needs to change to run the example scripts on Linux is the removal of the `'wsl'` command in suprocess.call.
+Compatibility of these example scripts on macOS is unknown.

+## Languages

+Python 3.9 was used to develop `TransitionSolver`.
+At the very least, Python 3.5 is required for type hinting, however a later version may be required due to some other feature used in the program.
+The oldest compatible version is currently unknown.

+I believe `PhaseTracer` requires at least C++11.

+## Packages and modules

+The following packages are required for `TransitionSolver`:

+* A modified version of `CosmoTransitions` that fixes many numerical errors.
+* `PhaseTracer` in the `TransitionSolverInterface` branch.

+The following non-core Python modules are required for `TransitionSolver`:

+* `matplotlib`
+* `numpy`
+* `scipy`

+See [here](https://github.com/PhaseTracer/PhaseTracer#requirements) for the requirements for running `PhaseTracer`.

 # How to run
 Two example scripts are provided: `PipelineExample.py` and `BarebonesExample.py`.
 These can be run from the terminal but accept no arguments. `PipelineExample.py` has two example functions that perform the same task in slightly different ways: `example` and `example_parameterPointFile`.
 See their respective documentation for details.
 To run, use the commands: